Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Related Works

 Recent radar-based SLAM frameworks combine point and velocity information for robust pose estimation. \cite{zhuang20234d} formulates frame-to-map registration and Doppler velocity as pose and velocity prior factors.
 Similar approaches are adopted in \cite{zhang20234dradarslam} and \cite{li20234d}, using different velocity integration strategies.
 A related framework, \cite{nissov2024roamer}, fuses Doppler LiDAR, IMU, and velocity in a graph-based optimization.

-In this paper, we aim at achieving ego-motion with limited computation and storage resources by taking advantage of the Doppler velocity.
+In this paper, we aim to achieve ego-motion with limited computation and storage resources by leveraging Doppler velocity.
 Specifically, we consider removing the angular unobservability by combining an event camera.
 With the two instantaneous measurements, registration-free 6-DOF velocities can be recovered directly without the aid of an inertial measurement unit (IMU).